Tropicalista/pdf-embed/readme.txt

 Yes you will need a free Adobe PDF Embed API.

 == Changelog ==

+= 0.2.1 =
+* Allow more than one pdf displayed on a page/post

 = 0.2.0 =
 * Fix missing fileName on upload